-G. Company Development

-To improve the efficiency and effectiveness of the EAS by:

-- Engaging fully with all consultation groups to ensure increased engagement with regional strategies. - Using of a wider range of performance indicators at school and regional level to ensure that the progress of all groups of learners is challenged and supported more fully. - Refining the funding processes and budget monitoring systems in line with the workforce strategy and regional need. - Introducing a regional Management Information System to enable more efficient of a range of data. - improving the process to evaluate the effectiveness of grant spend on pupil outcomes. - Ensuring that the EAS remains compliant with current and future legislative changes. - Ensuring governance and accountability structures are robust and that roles and responsibilities between the LA and EAS remain clear. - Engaging with any future changes to the National Model for regional working. - Learning from the other regions and sharing best practice in approaches to accelerating pupil outcomes.
+G. Company To improve the efficiency and • The EAS remains compliant with Development effectiveness of the EAS by: Company Law.
+Engaging fully with all consultation groups to ensure increased engagement with regional strategies.
+Using of a wider range of performance indicators at school and regional level to ensure that the progress of all groups of learners is challenged and supported more fully.
+Refining the funding processes and budget monitoring systems in line with the workforce strategy and regional need.
+Introducing a regional Management Information System to enable more efficient of a range of data. improving the process to evaluate the effectiveness of grant spend on pupil outcomes.
+Ensuring that the EAS remains compliant with current and future legislative changes.
+Ensuring governance and accountability structures are robust and that roles and responsibilities between the LA and EAS remain clear.
+Engaging with any future changes to the National Model for regional working.
+Learning from the other regions and sharing best practice in approaches to accelerating pupil outcomes.
+There is a sustainable three-year financial plan in place.
+Evaluating VFM at individual project level.